GaoYuchenPUMC/MSC_paper/README.md

     -Data used for integrative analysis of BM and UC MSC on tanscriptome and proteome level -Result of 2D Perseus analysis

-"code" folder contains R codes showing single cell data preprocessing and filtering steps
+"code" folder contains R and python codes showing major data preprocessing and filtering steps